gramineproject/gramine/CI-Examples/ra-tls-mbedtls/README.md

 This example uses the RA-TLS libraries `ra_tls_attest.so` for server and `ra_tls_verify_epid.so`/ `ra_tls_verify_dcap.so` for client.
 These libraries are installed together with Gramine (for DCAP version, you need `meson setup ...
 -Ddcap=enabled`).
-Additionally, mbedTLS libraries are required to correctly run RA-TLS, the client, and the server.
-For ECDSA/DCAP attestation, the DCAP software infrastructure must be installed and work correctly on the host.
+For DCAP attestation, the DCAP software infrastructure must be installed and work correctly on the host.

 The current example works with both EPID (IAS) and ECDSA (DCAP) remote attestation schemes.
 For more documentation, refer to